7 Reasons Everyone Should Start Investing Early

 The Most Important Step: Education First

-While starting early is powerful, starting without knowledge can lead to confusion and unnecessary risk.
+But starting without understanding what you’re doing can lead to confusion and unnecessary risk.

 You don’t need to become an expert overnight.